samsuh/2026-journal/README.md

 ## 6/29/26 - Monday
 - Meet up with parents at airport before they head to hospital
 - Maybe ride outdoors if not too hot. zwift otherwise.
+- I want to get back to "being productive" sometime soon.
+I don't know what that means though.

 ## 6/28/26 - Sunday
 - DONE ~~Gym Set B~~